 Instructions

-- While the brussels sprouts and quinoa bake, make the vinaigrette.
-Add all of the ingredients into a jar and blend using an immersion blender (you can also use a small-capacity blender).
+- Make the vinaigrette.
+While the brussels sprouts and quinoa bake, make the vinaigrette.
+Add all the ingredients into a jar and whisk together or blend using an immersion blender (you can also use a small-capacity blender).
 Taste and adjust seasoning as needed.

-- To assemble, add the brussels sprouts, cooked quinoa, almonds, and pomegranate seeds to a large bowl and drizzle half of the dressing over top.
-Toss to mix and adjust for salt as needed.
-Serve immediately!
+- Assemble and serve.
+Add the cooked brussels sprouts, quinoa, almonds, and pomegranate seeds to a large bowl, and drizzle over half the dressing.
+Toss to mix and adjust the dressing and salt as needed.

 Notes